Photography for your website

 If you leave the space the image is versatile and the designer can crop to fit.

 For website designers the best photographs have ‘breathing space’ around the subject which can be used by the designer to overlay further graphics or text.
+Often it is easiest for non professional photographers to shoot for a square format, a la instagram and not too close.
+That allows the versatility the image needs for the dynamic visual environment.

 Put simply if you’re doing it yourself – use as good camera as possible.
 Make sure the lens is clean.
 That the object/person is in sharp focus in good light and stand a bit further back than you imagine you should.